-- 5. Geographic Location: Within navigable waters of the US located in the HSC along with all side, access, and bypass channels as well as any immediate adjacent affected bay system, excluding all sanctuaries and refuges, located in Galveston, Chambers, and Harris Counties, Texas. - 6.
+- 5. Geographic Location: Navigable waters of the US within the SWG boundaries only within the State of Texas; this general permit does not authorize any activity in the State of Louisiana. - 6.
 General Permit Expiration: This permit will expire on 31 December 2025.
 If the work authorized by a specific site approval is not started, or if it is not completed within 2 years from its approval date, the authorization, if not previously revoked or specifically extended, shall automatically expire.